 The second will be a dynamic, life-size interpretive signage installation on Boston Common.
 While the monument is offsite, the area will come alive with over 900 feet of interpretive signage on the surrounding fencing, created and designed by Boston-based design firm Visual Dialogue.
 The scrim, in the visual style of museum panels, will feature the history of the Shaw 54th Regiment, the Civil War era, and the creation and history of the monument itself.

 Rose Fennell, Deputy Regional Director of the National Park Service, emphasized the National Park Services’ dedication to the Shaw 54th Regiment Memorial as a part of our nation’s rich history, and the fact that these soldiers wore the uniform of a country that, at the time, did not recognize them as citizens nor even acknowledge their humanity.
-Ryan Woods, Commissioner, Boston Parks and Recreation, introduced Danielson “Donny” Tavares, Chief Diversity Officer, City of Boston.
+Ryan Woods, Commissioner, Boston Parks spoke about the master plan process to re-imagine Boston Common, the nations first public park, introduced Danielson “Donny” Tavares, Chief Diversity Officer, City of Boston.
 Tavares echoed Mayor Walsh’s commitment to keeping the Shaw 54th Regiment Memorial at the forefront of Boston’s dialogue on race and social justice, noting its importance as a platform to discuss these timely issues.

 A lively drum roll followed as the Partnership unveiled a preview of the life-size interpretive signage.
 Attendees were invited to tours of Boston’s Black Heritage Trail, and live-action demonstrations of the Hoverlay AR app.

 The Partners are grateful for all the supporters of the 2019-2020 Shaw 54th Regiment Memorial restoration, programming, and activities.

 Event sponsor: Steve & Cheryl Jonas

 Four Seasons Hotel Boston